LostKnight411/tpg-assistant/README.md

 4. Add submissions by right clicking them -> "Apps" -> "Add to tracker" *or* you can do "/manualsubmit [username] [decimal coordinates]"
   - The latter is useful when someone submits with non-decimal coordinates or in a format the app can't otherwise read.

+You can re-import the submissions.csv into Google MyMaps just like you exported it.
+If you open the CSV in a program like Excel you can sort them by distance and that sorting will stay when imported into MyMaps.

 ## Installation Guide:

 ### Prerequisites: